rainy-xie/CS61A/quick-note.md

 list(iterable) - Creates a list containing all the elements in the input iterable tuple(iterable) - Creates a tuple containing all the elements in the input iterable sorted(iterable) - Creates a sorted list containing all the elements in the input iterable reduce(f, iterable) - Must be imported with functools.
-Apply function of two arguments f cumulatively to the items of iterable, from left to right, so as to reduce the sequence to a single value.
+Apply function of two arguments f cumulatively to the items of iterable, from2 left to right, so as to reduce the sequence to a single value.
 ```

 Python's built-in `map`, `filter`, and `zip` functions return **iterators**, not lists.

+Notice that calling `iter` on a generator object doesn't create a new bookmark, but simply returns the existing generator object!